-As the Club celebrates its 100th anniversary this year, some might wonder just exactly how the Idylwylde Golf & Country Club got started or how it even got the name 'Idylwylde'.
-Learn about the Club's begining and formative years by scrolling through the timeline below full of historic milestones and significant checkpoints which lead to the Club we recognize today.
+In 2022, the Club reached its 100th anniversary, some might wonder just exactly how the Idylwylde Golf & Country Club got started or how it even got the name 'Idylwylde'.
+Learn about the Club's beginning and formative years by scrolling through the timeline below full of historic milestones and significant checkpoints which lead to the Club we recognize today.

 The Howey Family poses for a photo during an 'April picnic at Idylwyld' - 1894.

 The Howey family were the original owners of the land where the Idylwylde Golf & Country Club is today.